| Title: | Transformation-Based Regression under Dependent Truncation |

 When |

-The googness of fit assessment of the transformation model focus on the structure of the transformation model, which has the form:
+The goodness of fit assessment of the transformation model focus on the structure of the transformation model, which has the form:

 is a monotonic transformation function.